TABLE OF CONTENTS

 But this is not always easy.

-This is why we assembled a list of insights and best practices you can use to engage your donors and keep them involved with your mission:
+This is why we assembled a list of insights and best practices below that you can use to engage your donors and keep them involved with your mission.

 Donor engagement has become quite a buzzword, but it seems like the term is actually a placeholder for something that many of us can’t quite define.